-Hindu Viewing Customs
+Hindu Customs – After Cremation

-After the cremation, the family retains the ashes that are later spread in a sacred body of water, the Ganges River if in India, or other body of water.
+After the cremation, the family retains the ashes that are later spread in a sacred body of water.
+Traditionally this is the Ganges River if in India, or other body of water.
 The ashes may also be spread in a place the deceased person may have thought important.
 If you go to a Hindu funeral, you should see simple white causal clothes, hear prayers and hymns, and see lots of flowers.
 Whatever things that were brought from the home should be left behind or discarded and are not to be taken back home.

-There is often a celebration for the departed in twelve or thirteen days to show appreciation, and welcome the completion of travel to the land of the ancestors.
+There is often a celebration for the departed in twelve or thirteen days.
+This is to show appreciation, and welcome the completion of travel to the land of the ancestors.
 Each year, on the anniversary of the person’s passing shraddha rites may be performed in the home.
 This is observed for a specified amount of time or, in some cultures, is a continual observance as long as the sons of the deceased are still living.
 As well, we have noticed that some of our family like to visit the scattering location on the anniversary of the scattering.

 If you are interested in the history of Hindu funeral rites, and the variations in the ceremonies; there is an excellent article in a site called The Final Journey.
 Here is an excerpt from their introduction.